vincezh2000/PunkFusion/README.md

 ### Project Introduction

+PunkFusion is a groundbreaking demo that combines the distinctive aesthetics of CryptoPunks with the power of Ethereum and the latest in generative AI technology.
+Drawing inspiration from the original collection of 10,000 algorithmically generated 24x24 pixel art characters, PunkFusion explores new frontiers at the intersection of blockchain technology and AI-driven creativity.

+Each CryptoPunk is not only a unique digital artwork but also a symbol of the innovation brought about by Ethereum’s smart contracts, which enable trustless ownership and exchange of these assets.
+By integrating the decentralized nature of Ethereum with state-of-the-art generative AI, PunkFusion showcases how the future of digital art can evolve, creating new and unique assets that resonate with the NFT and blockchain communities.

-PunkFusion is a cutting-edge demo that combines the world of NFTs with the latest in generative AI technology.
-Drawing inspiration from the iconic CryptoPunks, this project leverages a vast dataset of punk-style images to explore new possibilities at the intersection of digital art and AI.
-Our goal is to push the boundaries of NFT creation and generative modeling, showcasing how these two technologies can be fused to create unique and innovative digital assets.
+Our goal is to push the boundaries of NFT creation and generative modeling, demonstrating how these two technologies can be fused to create unique and innovative digital assets.

 ### To-Do List:
 - [x] Add Exponential Moving Average (EMA)